 The Dúlra Project

-Dúlra, which translates as "Nature" in Irish, aims to address the serious issue of controlling the spread of Rhododendron Ponticum in the ecologically sensitive areas along the Mayo and Galway border.
+Dúlra, which translates as "Nature" in Irish, aims to address the serious issue of controlling the spread of Rhododendron Ponticum in the ecologically sensitive areas (SACs) in Connemara and South Mayo.

 The Dúlra project initially came about as a collaboration between FORUM Connemara’s Agri-EIP, the North Connemara Locally Led Agri-Environmental (NCLLAES) Scheme and the Leenane Development Association who have been working on addressing this issue in the Leenane area.

-FORUM Connemara CLG would like to extend its gratitude for the funding provided by the National Parks and Wildlife (NPWS) and the support from the Wild Atlantic Nature LIFE IP, an EU-funded LIFE Integrated Project, as well as the continued support from the local community, landowners, and volunteers.
+The project team are grateful for the funding provided by the National Parks and Wildlife (NPWS) via the Wild Atlantic Nature LIFE IP, an EU-funded LIFE Integrated Project, as well as the continued support from the local community, landowners, and volunteers.

 The success of the Dúlra project relies on the collective effort of all stakeholders committed to preserving the natural heritage of this unique landscape.